Women are twice as likely to suffer from depression as men.

 cycles and menopause.)

-Frequently depressions are the result of life stressors such as
+Frequently depressions are the result of life stresses such as

 childhood trauma, violence or abuse in current relationships or other